Funded

 Experience

-Most lenders don’t require a borrower to be an experienced real estate professional, unless they are performing fix-n-flips or major renovations.
+Most lenders won’t require borrowers to be experienced real estate investors, unless the project involves fix-and-flips or significant renovations.

-If struggling to get funding, consider partnering with a seasoned real estate investor to increase chances of approval.
+If struggling to secure funding, consider partnering with a seasoned real estate investor to increase chances of approval.

 Repeat Borrower Perks